 Welcome to the Space and Geophysics Laboratory at ARL:UT

-The Space and Geophysics Laboratory (SGL) engages in research in electromagnetic propagation, geo-positioning, and remote sensing.
+The Space and Geophysics Laboratory (SGL) engages in research in electromagnetic propagation, geopositioning, modeling of the environment, and remote sensing.
 The lab monitors the long-term performance of GPS, addresses the specification of government geodetic-quality GPS receivers, and designs and executes government tests for industry-produced receivers.
-SGL serves as life cycle engineer for the National Geospatial-Intelligence Agency's Monitor Station Network and maintains the stations within that network.
-Work in this lab is funded by the National Geospatial Intelligence Agency, the United States Air Force, the National Science Foundation, and other federal agencies from the national intelligence community.
+SGL serves as life cycle engineer for the National Geospatial-Intelligence Agency’s Monitor Station Network and maintains the stations within that network.
+Work in this lab is funded by the National Geospatial Intelligence Agency, the US Air Force, the US Space Force, Army's Future Command, US Navy, and other federal agencies from the national intelligence community.

 Open Source Software